Genpact (NYSE:G) Releases Quarterly Earnings Results, Beats Estimates By $0.18 EPS

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 22nd.
-Stockholders of record on Friday, December 10th will be given a $0.108 dividend.
-This represents a $0.43 annualized dividend and a dividend yield of 0.86%.
-The ex-dividend date of this dividend is Thursday, December 9th.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 22nd.
+Shareholders of record on Friday, December 10th will be given a dividend of $0.108 per share.
+This represents a $0.43 dividend on an annualized basis and a yield of 0.86%.
+The ex-dividend date is Thursday, December 9th.
 Genpact’s dividend payout ratio (DPR) is currently 23.76%.

+In other news, SVP Balkrishan Kalra sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+The stock was sold at an average price of $50.18, for a total transaction of $250,900.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Corporate insiders own 2.39% of the company’s stock.

 A hedge fund recently raised its stake in Genpact stock.
-Morgan Stanley raised its holdings in Genpact Limited (NYSE:G) by 25.2% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 226,018 shares of the business services provider’s stock after buying an additional 45,509 shares during the quarter.
-Morgan Stanley owned 0.12% of Genpact worth $10,267,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 97.14% of the company’s stock.
+Morgan Stanley boosted its holdings in Genpact Limited (NYSE:G) by 25.2% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 226,018 shares of the business services provider’s stock after acquiring an additional 45,509 shares during the period.
+Morgan Stanley owned 0.12% of Genpact worth $10,267,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors and hedge funds own 97.14% of the company’s stock.

-A number of equities analysts have recently commented on G shares.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Genpact from $48.00 to $55.00 and gave the company a “hold” rating in a research note on Wednesday.
-Robert W. Baird raised their price objective on shares of Genpact from $58.00 to $60.00 and gave the stock an “outperform” rating in a report on Tuesday, October 19th.
-They noted that the move was a valuation call.
-Needham & Company LLC raised their price objective on shares of Genpact from $54.00 to $61.00 and gave the stock a “buy” rating in a report on Friday, August 6th.
-Finally, JPMorgan Chase & Co. raised their price objective on shares of Genpact from $55.00 to $61.00 and gave the stock an “overweight” rating in a report on Tuesday, August 17th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $55.80.

 Genpact Ltd. engages in the business process management, outsourcing, shared services and information outsourcing.
 The company operates through the following segments: Banking, Capital Markets and Insurance (BCMI), Consumer Goods, Retail, Life Sciences, and Healthcare (CGRLH) and High Tech, Manufacturing, and Services (HMS).